ucdavis/esp50/_posts/2005-01-21-Andy-Sih-WIF.markdown

 ---
-title:  "Andy Sih, chair of ESP in 2004, elected World Innovation Foundation Fellow, consulting group that advises nations and their government."
+title:  "Andy Sih, chair of ESP in 2004, elected World Innovation Foundation Fellow."
 date:   2005-01-21
 portrait: Andy-Sih
 categories:
   - faculty
 ---
+ World Innovation Foundation is a consulting group that advises nations and their governments.